Rafael1s/Deep-Reinforcement-Learning-Algorithms/Project-1_Navigation-DQN/README.md

 Both Q-Networks (local and target) are implemented by the class **QNetwork** lying in the file _model.py_.
-This class implements the simple convolution neural network (CNN) with 3 fully-connected layers and 2 rectified nonlinear layers.
-This CNN **QNetwork** is realized in the framework of package **PyTorch**.
+This class implements the simple neural network with 3 fully-connected layers and 2 rectified nonlinear layers.
+This **QNetwork** is realized in the framework of package **PyTorch**.
 The number of neurons of the fully-connected layers are as follows: